Divide Between Town and Country. Large Landowners and Unions. 11 28 2025

 Harnessing this form of ignorance is common throughout capitalist society.
 It is rare for one to acknowledge his posh lifestyle simply came through a process of vetting, undertaken by the upper class into their ranks.
 Rather ignorance most often restricts the knowledge of this from the petty bourgeoisie.

 The view of Trump having made himself rich as a businessman; a sort of man who became rich with his own money and business sense, is fiction.
 Trump was born into money, his dad was a real estate tycoon from New York, who helped his son get into casinos at a young age, like Trump Taj Mahal in Atlantic City.
-He built a small empire after his dad died in luxury properties, he did not trade commodities, rather traded the profit from capitalist industry, the money kept as surplus value by capitalists for their own personal enjoyment, rather than a product like an auto part, sold as a commodity.
-Trump has been chosen to represent his class, as he has always been,from his start as a casino owner to his presidency.
+He built a small empire after his dad died in luxury properties, he traded the profit of the bourgeoisie from capitalist industry, the money kept as surplus value by capitalists for their own personal enjoyment.
+Trump has been chosen to represent his class, but he has always been a casino owner.
 It is doubtful he would be intelligent enough to be pulling some sort of scam, supporting the proletariat from his position as president.

-The large landowners are represented in government by the constitution, that keeps them at the table so to speak with large capitalist industry.
-There was a time agriculture was all the land was used for under the British, when America was a colony.
+The large landowners are represented in government by the constitution, that keeps them at the table , so to speak ,with large capitalist industry.
+There was a time all the country was only used for agriculture under the British, when America was a colony.
 The planters who rebelled understood that industry would follow revolution, that the north in particular would build heavy industry, eventually challenging the South where the slave plantations were.

-The phenomenon of support for landowners, not the family farm, rather the more industrial form of agriculture, heavily mechanised petroleum dependent large scale agriculture, is what Trump harnessed.
-Without unions, large agriculture’s labour is low paid, often m Mexican immigrants many of whom are in the country illegally.
-There is little or no movement to nationalise the land, rather a distant belief in a capitalist who will buck the system, and support the little guy.
+The phenomenon of support for landowners, not the family farm, rather the more industrial form of agriculture, heavily mechanized petroleum dependent large scale agriculture, is what Trump harnessed.
+Without unions, large agriculture’s labor is low paid, often m Mexican immigrants many of whom are in the country illegally.
+There is little or no movement to nationalize the land, rather a distant belief in a capitalist who will buck the system, and support the little guy.

 You don’t get rich supporting the little guy.
 Trump is a billionaire, he represents capital, he is the living embodiment of capital, it is his hand that creates the surplus value.

-Perhaps it is the idea a person can go to the casino, and walk out a millionaire.
-You have a better chance of getting struck by lightning than winning at Trump’s casino.
-It is the roughest place in town, where if you don;t spend enough you get kicked out.
+Perhaps it is the idea a person can go to the casino, and walk out a millionaire It is the roughest place in town, where if you don;’t spend enough you get kicked out.
 If you went there hungry you would get bounced for asking for food.
-It’s a dog eat dog reality.

 In the cities it is a little harder for capitalists.
 Libraries, museums, theaters, etc. are part of urban society, and the proletariat is thus a little harder to fool.
 There is less ignorance in the city, rural society has none of these advantages.
 Collectively large scale industry comprises much of the activity in the city, with buzzing ports, retail capital workers, large commodity producing recycling operations.
 It is a stark difference to rural America, reflecting a massive divide between town and county.

 Rectifying this divide will take time.
-Nationalising the land will follow, as large landowners have to increasingly reckon with a union of farmers at the site of harvest and in the fields.
+Nationalizing large scale agriculture, large landowners by a union of farmers at the site of harvest and in the fields would put the successful large farms in the hands of the workers, where they owudl be worked for the benefit of all members of society, rather than a cash cow for a small group of large landowners..
 The cooperative markets will be where the money comes from, and outreach for the small and large cooperatives that will replace the capitalist landowner will come from here.

 The state will not be buying the land for the cooperative.
 The workers may have to use the money created in production to buy additional land, or nationalizing the land if the landowners refuse to cooperate with their workers.